executablebooks/MyST-NB/docs/computation/execute.md

 ## Triggering notebook execution

-To trigger the execution of notebook pages, use the following configuration in `conf.py`:
+To trigger the execution of notebook pages, use the global `nb_execution_mode` configuration key, or per-file `execution_mode` key:

+By default this is set to:

 ```python
 nb_execution_mode = "auto"
 ```

-By default, this will only execute notebooks that are missing at least one output.
+This will only execute notebooks that are missing at least one output.
 If a notebook has *all* of its outputs populated, then it will not be executed.

 **To force the execution of all notebooks, regardless of their outputs**, change the above configuration value to: